 As an Amazon Associate I earn from qualifying purchases.

-To my mother, this is a crime of the utmost degree because fresh figs are her favorite fruit.
+To my mother, the fact that I don’t like figs is practiaclly a cardinal sin because fresh figs are her favorite fruit.
 I can put them into a smoothie, and I do love orange fig jam with brie and crackers, but she still sees this as a crime, just to a lesser degree.

 So when my friend, Julie, asked if I wanted some figs from her tree, I accepted, but wanted to try to make something different this time; something Mum may actually approve of!

 I sort of fused two of my recipes together to create this fig cake.
 Now, if you love figs, please feel free to add the chopped fresh figs into the cake batter as you’ll see them in the recipe, to make this a true “fig cake”.
 I just made it with the figs on top because, well, you know. 😬 I think I’m probably the only food/recipe writer who will admit to something like that!
-At least I’m honest.
+At least I’m honest, and you can find out more in my kitchen basics.

 Whether you make this cake exactly as I did, or you add chopped fresh figs, or omit the glaze, it’s going to be a lovely cake!
 I have made the base recipe so many times; it has the most beautiful texture, and is so light, everyone will love it!